CaraBGJames/Thermal-image-processing/README.md

 # Thermal-image-processing
-Walkthrough/tutorial of reading in thermal images
+Walkthrough/tutorial of reading in thermal images for Amelie

+Reading in a jpg and a csv temperature file.
+Rescaling to uint8 range and saving as PNG